 PVA is the beneficiary of charitable gift annuities.
 Under charitable gift annuity agreements, PVA pays a fixed annuity amount for the life of the beneficiaries.
 In the year of the gift, contribution revenue is recognized as revenue without donor restriction based on the net amount of the assets and liabilities of the charitable gift annuities.
 The assets held for charitable gift annuities are stated at fair value.
 The liability to beneficiaries from the agreements represents the present value of the estimated future payments based on actuarial assumptions.
-Adjustments to the liability to reflect any changes in actuarial assumptions, amortization of discount and payment to donors are recognized as contributions in the Consolidated Statements of Activities.
+Adjustments to the liability to reflect any changes in actuarial assumptions, amortization of discount and payment to donors are recognized as contributions in the Consolidated Statements of Activities and Changes in Net Assets.
 The assets are recognized in investments within the Consolidated Statements of Financial Position.
 The discount rates are determined at the time of establishing the charitable gift annuity and range from 1.2% to 8.2%.
 The estimated life expectancies used are based on the 90CM Annuity Mortality Table.

-Balances associated with charitable gift annuities as of and for the years ended June 30, 2020 and 2019, are summarized as follows:
+Balances associated with charitable gift annuities as of and for the years ended June 30, 2021 and 2020, are summarized as follows:

-2020 2019
+2021 2020

-Annuities \$ 1,005,798 \$ 1,039,803
+Annuities \$ 1,334,491 \$ 1,005,798

-Annuities Payable \$ 173,323 \$ 285,575
+Annuities Payable \$ 157,172 \$ 173,323